Belarusian political prisoners in high-security prisons: pressure intensifies Updated

 It is also known about two trials under Article 411 of the Criminal Code against Ivan Viarbitski and Siarhei Yafimau, but the results of all trials are still unknown.

 On August 15, 2022, the Leninski District Court of Mahilioŭ sentenced political prisoner Aleh Yafremenka to another year in a correctional facility under Article 411 of the Criminal Code in addition his initial term of four and a half years.
 Recently, a third criminal case was opened against him under the same article.
 On July 25, the political prisoner was sentenced to another year of imprisonment in Horki correctional facility.
+On September 23, the Barysaŭ District Court heard the third case against the political prisoner under Article 411 of the Criminal Code.

 Political prisoner Viachaslau Maleichuk was also convicted twice in a year for "persistent defiance of prison administration orders" and received three more years of imprisonment to a total of 22 years in a correctional facility.
+On August 7, 2024, the political prisoner will face his third trial for "disobedience to the administration" in the Mazyr District Court.

 In November 2023, another trial started for vlogger Uladzimir Tsyhanovich, the creator of the MozgON Youtube channel.
 He had already been sentenced to one year of imprisonment under Article 411 of the Criminal Code the previous year.
 During his three-month stay in Vaŭkavysk correctional facility No. 11, the administration initiated a second criminal case against him for "persistent defiance of prison administration orders."
 The new verdict is still unknown to human rights activists.